 That’s right, go ahead and try these uniquely beautiful chilies in your next dish, but know going in that they are often surprisingly spicy.
 How spicy?
 Both the aforementioned Black Pearl and Bolivian Rainbow peppers range from 10,000 to 30,000 Scoville heat units.
 In comparison to our jalapeño pepper reference point, that’s approximately four to twelve times hotter than a jalapeño.
 They can be even hotter than a serrano chili, closing in on the low end of cayenne pepper.
 And then you have the likes of the NuMex Twilight – a sight to see – but weighing in at 30,000 to 50,000 SHU – the equal to cayenne.

 That’s very spicy for most people, and it causes some dissonance for first-time eaters of ornamental peppers.
-These chilies look near candy-like at times, yet they often have a surprisingly ferocious bite.
+These chilies look near candy-like at times, with all the colors of the rainbow you see.
+Yet they often have a surprisingly ferocious bite.
 After all, they are cultivated for appearance with not much growing consideration for toning down the heat.

 Grown for looks, not flavor